(Primarily for job search, networking and – let’s face it – snooping on our old colleagues and class mates).

 We’re in the online world here.
 It’s the land of millennials, of Google and Twitter.
 Here, talking in a formal tone is a bit like rocking up to a casual lunch in a tuxedo.

 Yes, your grammar must be spot on, but you can certainly become more fluid in your approach to language.

-This isn’t a professional business brief, letter or resume, and as such, you have a degree of creative latitude.
+This isn’t a business brief, letter or your professional resume, and as such, you have a degree of creative latitude.
 You want to engage, and most importantly, you want people to be able to relate to you.